horseshoe7/SwiftUI-MVVM-C/README.md

 It is perhaps a bit to unpack at the beginning, but this is the first solution to my Coordinator requirements that I've been able to adequately solve with SwiftUI.
 Up until now, I've been building UIKit apps that use UIHostingControllers for screens built with SwiftUI.

-## TODO

-- Discussion: There are still some brittle aspects to this:

-    - I'd ideally like to hide the addition of .coordinatedView in the makeView methods, but to ideally provide the defaultExit to that modifier in a makeView method?  (use ViewPreferencesKeys?
-Pass it back up to the parent?)

-    - currently the finish handler doesn't fire when a sheet is dismissed by the user (via a swipe down)

 ## Acknowledgements